Måbø Tunnel

-The Måbø Tunnel (Måbøtunnelen) is a 1893 m tunnel along Norwegian National Road 7 in the municipality of Eidfjord in Vestland county, Norway.
+The Måbø Tunnel (Måbøtunnelen) is a 1893 m tunnel along Norwegian National Road 7 in Eidfjord Municipality in Vestland county, Norway.

 History

 The tunnel is the longest of the four tunnels in the Måbø Valley.
 It was completed in 1984 and was officially opened together with the other tunnels in 1986.
 The road and its tunnel system replaced the narrow and difficult road through the Måbø Valley that was opened in 1916.

 Hiking and cycling route

 The old route through the Måbø Valley has been preserved as a hiking and cycling route.
 The route has been included in the National Protection Plan for Roads, Bridges, and Road-Related Cultural Heritage and was protected by the Norwegian Directorate for Cultural Heritage in 2009.

 Accident

 On August 15, 1988, a bus carrying schoolchildren and parents from Kista, Sweden suffered a brake failure in the Måbø Tunnel and drove into the tunnel wall.
 Sixteen people died in the accident, including 12 children 11 and 12 years old.